-It can then be reviewed, you can see number of hits and the last time someone actually clicked it.
+It can then be reviewed, you can see the number of hits and the last time someone actually clicked it.
 I'm not sure you can run reports on the link tracker, but it's nice to have in case you don't have one.

 Appearance & Themes

-Honestly, you have very little choice of changing how posts, or menus etc look and feel with this platform.
+Honestly, you have very little choice of changing how posts or menus etc look and feel with this platform.
 It pretty much uses a standard 'clean' theme across all your standard posts and pages (if you don't decide to change them) and that's it.

-You can't add new themes, or really update how it looks, you can only change whole pages by using the DropFunnel builder.
+You can't add new themes, or update how it looks, you can only change whole pages by using the DropFunnel builder.